Dan Houser: Career

-Houser has been credited as a producer for five Grand Theft Auto games, and also worked as a writer and voice artist for the series.
+Houser has been credited as a writer for twelve Grand Theft Auto titles, a producer for six, and a voice actor for four.
 Despite the high profile of the Grand Theft Auto series, Houser and his brother have shied away from the celebrity spotlight, preferring to focus on the Rockstar Games brand rather than giving any one person the credit for the games' success.
 In 2009, both Dan and Sam Houser appeared in Time magazine's 100 most influential people of 2009 list.

-In 2012, he bought a house in Brooklyn that once belonged to author Truman Capote.
+Houser and his brother were inducted into the Academy of Interactive Arts & Sciences's Hall of Fame in 2014.